 Maze is best for agile product-led teams that want to minimize adoption risk and maximize product-market fit.

 It’s a fantastic user research tool and resource for teams that need to conduct user research but don’t have the physical capacity to do so.
-This product marketing software can run tree tests, 5-second tests, ask open or closed questions, and get the customer feedback you need to launch.
+This product marketing software can run tree tests, and 5-second tests, ask open or closed questions, and get the customer feedback you need to launch.

 When do product teams need Maze?